sparkfun/SparkFun_UM980_Triband_GNSS_RTK_Breakout/docs/firmware_update.md

      The following instructions were taken from the UPrecise User Manual: 2.2.11 Receiver Upgrade.
 For more information about how to use UPrecise software, make sure to check out the user manual.

 !!! note
-    At the time of writing, UPrecise Version 1.0.639 was used.
+    At the time of writing, UPrecise Version 2.0 was used.
 Note that the GUI appearance and features may change upon future releases.

 You can update your firmware (they call this a firmware upgrade in the manual) using Unicore's UPrecise software.
-Make sure to check [Unicore's UM980 product page](https://en.unicorecomm.com/products/detail/26) or [download center](https://en.unicorecomm.com/download) for any firmware releases.
+Make sure to check [Unicore's UM980 product page](https://en.unicorecomm.com/products/detail/26), [download center](https://en.unicorecomm.com/download), or contact Unicore Communications for any firmware releases.

 We'll assume that you have the firmware downloaded at this point and connected to the UM980.
 With UPrecise open, click on the menu with the triple bar (**&equiv;**) near the upper left of the window to expand the menu.